-In FY22, the average and median length of time from the date of report to the date that the nonjudicial punishment (NJP) process is concluded (e.g., punishment imposed or NJP not rendered) was 153 days (5.0 months) and 123 days (4.0 months), respectively (Figure Y).
+In FY21, the average and median length of time from the date a victim signs the official form electing to make a report of sexual assault (DD 2910) to the date that the nonjudicial punishment (NJP) process is concluded (e.g., punishment imposed or NJP not rendered) was 161 days (5.3 months) and 132 days (4.3 months), respectively (Figure Y).
 Like Non-Metric 3, a variety of factors influence the interval of time between a report of sexual assault and the conclusion of NJP.

-Figure Y - Non-Metric 4: Time Interval from Report to Nonjudicial Punishment Outcome, FY14 - FY22
+Figure Y - Non-Metric 4: Time Interval from Report to Nonjudicial Punishment Outcome, FY14 - FY21